When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Setting Up Zoom App for Chromebook – Overview

-In other words, part of its appeal is that it doesn’t matter what device or operating system (OS) you’re using; Zoom will function seamlessly; it is a cross-platform service.
+In other words, part of Zoom’s appeal is that it functions seamlessly regardless of the device or operating system (OS) you use.
+It is a cross-platform service.

-Zoom is effective and user-friendly, especially when you’re using a Chromebook.
-Zoom is perhaps the best video conferencing service out there, and in this review, we will show you how to set up and use the Zoom app on a Chromebook.
+Zoom is practical and user-friendly, mainly when used on a Chromebook.
+It is perhaps the best video conferencing service available, and in this review, we will show you how to set up and use the Zoom app on a Chromebook.

 Create a Zoom Account

-You don’t need a Zoom account to join meetings, which is one of the advantages of this service over its counterparts.
-However, if you’re using the service regularly, it’s worth creating an account.
+One advantage of Zoom is that you don’t need an account to join meetings.
+However, if you use the service regularly, it’s worth creating an account.

 Alternatively, you can sign up using Google, Facebook, or SSO (Single Sign-On).
 For each option, you’ll be asked to confirm your date of birth and age.
-Note that Zoom will not retain this information because this is considered confidential information.
+Zoom will not retain this information because it is considered confidential.

 Setting Up Zoom App for Chromebook